 If the proceeds of life insurance policy are taxable then TDS provisions are applicable.
 In such a case the Insurance Company should deduct tax U/s.
-194DA of the Act at 2% at the time of making payment to the insurer.
+194DA of the Act at 1% at the time of making payment.
 However, tax is not required to be deducted if the amount of proceeds are less than Rs.
 1,00,000/-.

 Ans.- Policy taken after 1st April, 2012 hence amount of deduction allowed on premium should not exceed 10% of the sum assured.
 In this case, the sum assured was Rs.
 2,00,000/- so amount of premium should not exceed Rs.
 20,000/-.
 However actual premium paid(Rs.
 50,000/-) is more than ceiling limit, hence the proceeds are taxable.

 As per Sec.
 194DA, since the proceeds are more than Rs.
 1,00,000/- TDS provisions are applicable.
 Hence the insurance company will deduct TDS @ 1% of Rs.
 2,25,000/- i.e. Rs.
 2,250/- while making the payment of the maturity proceeds.